American Express (AXP)

-In fact, business is already booming, as the company’s revenue jumped 25% year over year to $10.9 billion in Q3.
+Business is booming.
+In Q1, the company’s revenue jumped 29% year over year to $11.7 billion.

-American Express is the third-largest holding at Berkshire Hathaway, only behind Apple and Bank of America.
-Owning 151.6 million shares of AXP, Berkshire’s stake is worth over $24 billion.
+American Express is the fifth-largest holding at Berkshire Hathaway.
+Owning 151.6 million shares of AXP, Berkshire’s stake is worth nearly $21 billion.

 Berkshire also owns shares of American Express competitors Visa and Mastercard, although the positions are much smaller.

 American Express shares currently offer a dividend yield of 1.5%.